TakayukiMATSUMURA/Yaps/README.md

 # Yaps: Yet another processor simulator
 A processor simulator, which is designed for readability and scalability rather than execution speed.
-It is aimed at simulating various ISAs and Microarchitectures
+It is aimed at simulating various ISAs and Microarchitectures.

 ## Install
     $ git clone git://github.com/TakayukiMATSUMURA/yaps